fluent-cms/fluent-cms/doc/readme-parts/070-query.md

     }
   ]
 }
 ```

-### Filter
+#### 3. Filter

-To prevent resource-intensive queries from the frontend, limit the number of exposed parameters.
-In the filter definition below, `qs.id` tries to resolve the ID from the query string parameter `id`.
-The `qs.` prefix indicates that the value should be fetched from the query string, with the part after `qs.` representing the key of the query string parameter.
+To avoid resource-intensive queries, restrict the number of parameters that can be exposed.
+In the example below, `qs.id` resolves the ID from the query string parameter `id`.
+The prefix `qs.` indicates that the value should be fetched from the query string.

-For example, the API call /api/queries/<query-name>/one?id=3 corresponds to the SQL query:
-`select * from courses where level='advanced' and id=3`
+Example API call: `/api/queries/<query-name>/one?id=3`

+SQL equivalent: `SELECT * FROM courses WHERE level = 'advanced' AND id = 3`

 ```json
 {
   "filters": [